the-modem-distro/pinephone_modem_sdk/docs/HOWTO.md

-# How to use this
+# HOW TO BUILD YOUR OWN FIRMWARE
 1. Make sure you have these packages preinstalled in your host:
  * gawk wget git diffstat unzip texinfo gcc build-essential chrpath socat cpio python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint3 xterm python3-subunit mesa-common-dev
 2. Make sure you have at least 50Gb of available space